Skip to main content

 - Engagement with CEDAW process

-- CEDAW will examine the UK State Party again in 2018/19.
-The Commission will provide information to CEDAW towards secure concluding observations in support of our 2017 ‘Gender equality - priorities and recommendations’.
+The CEDAW Committee examined the UK State Party in 2018/19.
+The Commission provided information to the CEDAW Committee towards secure concluding observations in support of our 2017 ‘Gender equality - priorities and recommendations’.

 - Key stages/dates

 - Nov 2017

 Equality Commission submission to inform the list of Issues

 UN CEDAW Committee's List of Issues in relation to the UK

 UK Government response to CEDAW Committee's List of Issues

 Shadow Report - January 2019

 .
 The Commission will be engaging with stakeholders, including from the women’s sector, to inform its Shadow Report.